 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 202 teachers has declined by 12% over five years.
+- The teacher population of 202 teachers has stayed relatively flat over five years.

 |Shoreline Community College||(WA) Community College Avg.|